 Auckland’s sprawl fostered the belief that those without cars were socially deprived.
 By 1953 the north-west and southern motorways provided major routes in and out of the city.
 The motorway system was extended after 1955, when the government and Auckland City Council rejected a light-rail alternative.
 The linchpin was the Auckland Harbour Bridge.
 Completed in 1959, it opened the North Shore to new suburban development.
-The number of cars rose, and fewer Aucklanders took public transport, creating chronic traffic congestion.
+The number of cars rose and fewer Aucklanders took public transport, creating chronic traffic congestion.

 Unemployment rose when the share market crashed in 1987, and the removal of tariffs made some local industries unable to compete.
 Manufacturers folded or moved overseas.
 Crown Lynn Potteries (the largest in the southern hemisphere) closed in 1989 along with South Auckland freezing works (abattoirs), car assembly firms, and footwear and clothing manufacturers.

 Geographers call a city with a large chunk of a country’s population and economy a primate city – Paris and Auckland are examples.
 These centres dominate the country and are the focus of national life.
-In most cases, they are also the political capital.
+In most cases, they are also the capital.
 Such is the influence of a primate city that it attracts more people, becoming even larger.

 Some manufacturers survived by focusing on high-tech production.
 Among these was the firm of Fisher and Paykel.
 Its innovative whiteware and health-care equipment found receptive markets in New Zealand and overseas.

 Dairying pastureland from Kaipara in the north to Pukekawa in the south was subdivided for vineyards, deer farms and lifestyle blocks.
-Rural communities became commuter satellites.
+Rural communities became commuter satellite towns.
 The extension of the motorway north encouraged urban sprawl along the eastern coastline, while to the south, a development for 40,000 residents on farmland at Flat Bush was being built in stages.
 Housing stretched continuously to the Bombay Hills.

 Auckland’s rapid expansion has exacerbated traffic congestion and housing problems.
 Its motorways are often clogged, and high housing costs have led to overcrowding and third-world diseases in South Auckland.
-There is a disparity between the poverty of blue-collar, low-lying areas and the conspicuous wealth of clifftop mansions.
+There is a jarring disparity between the poverty of blue-collar, low-lying areas and the conspicuous wealth of clifftop mansions.